varocketry/guitar-mastery-hub/public/lessons/lesson_040_minor_key_signatures.md

 ---

-## 📖 SECTION 3: THE CIRCLE OF FIFTHS FOR MINOR KEYS
+## ðŸ“– SECTION 3: THE CIRCLE OF FIFTHS FOR MINOR KEYS

 ### The Complete Circle (Major + Minor)